dragon-dune/dragon-dune/dragon-dune.md

 An easy way to balance the game is to give a player more gold or to give them a greater reserve of units (for example, having 12 units available instead of 10).
-They

-Another way balancing the game is to only require 3 castles to win the game for alliances.

 You could dial forward or back faction abilities, unit regeneration, unit conscription, anything.
 Really, it's a game.
 Play it however makes you happy.

 * * *